chuanqisun/blog/src/posts/20251010-porcelain-to-come.md

 keywords: ["programming", "ai", "philosophy"]
 ---

-A recent conversation with [Pat](https://www.media.mit.edu/people/patpat/overview/), a visionary technologist at MIT, and [Phoom](https://poom.dev/), a brilliant hacker-philosopher-entrepreneur, left me unsettled.
-We spoke about the future of programming, but the exchange felt less like charting new territory and more like watching something slip away.

-I also saw the hacker news debate around "[Comprehension Debt: The Ticking Time Bomb of LLM-Generated Code](https://codemanship.wordpress.com/2025/09/30/comprehension-debt-the-ticking-time-bomb-of-llm-generated-code/).
-The article validated my theory of [AI fatigue](./20240201-ai-fatigue): when the speed of code generation exceeds the speed of understanding, we accrue a debt that eventually leads to cognitive bankruptcy.
+I followed the [Hacker News](https://news.ycombinator.com/item?id=45423917) thread on "[Comprehension Debt: The Ticking Time Bomb of LLM-Generated Code](https://codemanship.wordpress.com/2025/09/30/comprehension-debt-the-ticking-time-bomb-of-llm-generated-code/).
+The article resonated with many programmers, validating my theory of [AI fatigue](./20240201-ai-fatigue) with a simpler framing: when the speed of code generation exceeds our speed of comprehension, we accrue a debt that eventually leads to cognitive bankruptcy.

-The metaphor is apt, but I think the problem runs deeper than technical and cognitive debt.
+I think the problem runs deeper than technical and cognitive debt.

 ## The Reductionist Trap